emmakolade/budg/README.md

 # budg
-Bugd is a Smart Expense Tracker that allows you to see and track every of your expenses each month of the year..
+Budg is a Smart Expense Tracker that allows you to see and track every of your expenses each month of the year..

 still working on adding as many features as possible.